malikabid/vodacom-site-banners/README.md

 http://your-magento-site.local/banners/index/view
 ```

 The page displays banners with LESS styling.
-Database table is ready for CRUD operations.
+Banners can now be scheduled with activation dates.

 ---